 A Task is the analog of a statement in conventional programming languages-here an elementary step of the exertion-oriented program.
 Thus, it is a minimal unit of structuring in exertion-oriented programming.
 If the provider responds to a Task, it has a method for the task's PROCESS signature.
-Other signatures associated with the Task provide for preprocessing and postprocessing by the same or its federating providers.
+Other signatures associated with the Task provide for preprocessing and postprocessing by the same or federating providers.
 An APPEND signature provides for the context received from the provider identified by this signature to be appended in runtime to the task's currently processed service context.
 Appending a service context allows a requestor to use actual data in runtime not available to the requestor when a task is submitted.
 A Task is the single means of passing control to a PROCESS provider.
 Note that a task is a batch of operations that operate on the same service context-a Task shared execution state-and all operations of the Task, as defined by signatures, can be executed by the same provider or a group of federating providers coordinated by the PROCESS provider-the provider identified by the PROCESS signature of the Exertion.

-A Job is the analog of a procedure in conventional programming languages-here a federated procedure is an exertion-oriented program.
+A Job is the analog of a procedure in conventional programming languages-here a federated procedure in an exertion-oriented program.
 It is a composite of exertions (see Figure 4) that makeup the federated procedure.
-The following flow control exertion types define algorithmic logic of exertion-oriented programming: ServiceTask, ServiceJob, IfExertion, WhileExertion, ForExertion, DoExertionThrowExertion, TryExertion, BreakExertion, ContinueExertion.
-Currently implemented flow control Exertion types in SORCER are indicated above in bold.
+The following flow control exertion types define algorithmic logic of exertion-oriented programming: